-1. Visit https://ahcc.decisionhealth.com/.

-- 2. Click the "Login" button at the top right-hand corner of the page and log in. - 3.
+- 1. Visit https://ahcc.decisionhealth.com/. - 2.
+Click the "Login" button at the top right-hand corner of the page and log in. - 3.
 Click the "CEU Tracker" button. - 4.
 Select the certification exam you wish to retake and click "Retake Now" in the tracker.
 After you have registered and paid for the retake exam fee, you will receive a confirmation email.
-Once you receive the confirmation email, you can schedule your retake examination at any PSI testing center.
+Once you receive the confirmation email, you can schedule your retake examination at any Prometric testing center or by remote proctor.